 Depending upon the business activity, some businesses may require a Business Permit in addition to a Business License.
-Questionnaires and Business Permit forms may be found at:
+Learn more about the questionnaires and Business Permit forms.

 You may apply for a business license online at any time.
 Prior to starting an Online Application, please refer to the Business License Application Checklist.

 Starting January 1, 2021, Assembly Bill 1607 requires the prevention of gender-based discrimination of business establishments.
 Read the full notice is available in English or other languages.